Warning: The article below contains graphic content that may be offensive or upsetting to some readers.

 One night there was a night staff who came in, he pulled the blanket down and his hand was on my side and was going down south.
 I flung over while being tied and his face was between my head and neck…I still remember his breath on my neck, then he would strangle me to stop screaming, then I blacked out…

 We cast our thoughts to far-away places when we hear about children and young women who have been exploited for sexual gratification and profit.
-They are unwilling and fearful, and they are owned ‘things’, objects for the wicked pleasure of men.
+They are unwilling and fearful, and they are owned ‘things’, objects for the wicked pleasure and profit of wicked people.

-The Canadian Criminal Code defines human trafficking as: 279.01 (1) Every person who recruits, transports, transfers, receives, holds, conceals or harbours a person, or exercises control, direction of influence over the movements of a person, for the purpose of exploiting them or facilitating their exploitation is guilty of an indictable offense.
+The Canadian Criminal Code defines human trafficking as: Every person who recruits, transports, transfers, receives, holds, conceals or harbours a person, or exercises control, direction of influence over the movements of a person, for the purpose of exploiting them or facilitating their exploitation is guilty of an indictable offense (279.01 (1).

 In Canada, humanitarian and political efforts to rescue the vulnerable from this form of slavery are often directed towards international interventions- worthwhile but an oversight considering that 90% of Canadian victims are trafficked right here at home, according to a December 2015 national report conducted by the Select Committee on Sexual Violence and Harassment.
 The report goes on to say that “human trafficking for the purpose of sexual exploitation has been found to be the most common form of trafficking in Canada, with Ontario functioning as a major ‘hub’.”